-You will be advised to wear a special bra for about the first 2-4 weeks after surgery, during which time your breasts need additional support to maintain their new, uplifted position.
+You will be advised to wear a special bra for approximately 2-4 weeks after surgery, during which time your breasts need additional support to maintain their new, uplifted position.

-Breast lift results are long-lasting, and provided you do not experience new pregnancies or major weight fluctuations, you can expect your breasts to maintain a more youthful, uplifted position for many years to come.
+Breast lift results are long-lasting.
+Provided you do not have new pregnancies or major weight fluctuations, you can expect your breasts to maintain a more youthful, uplifted position for many years to come.